2907 Lodgepole Dr.

 Mark Suter

 Mark grew up camping and hiking in a region known as the Callahan Divide of western Texas.
 It was here amid the Juniper and Pecan Forests where his love of wild places and the skills to live in these places first developed.
-For over 15 years now, he has been traveling to natural areas across the United States to learn, practice, and live the lifeway that he so dearly loves, primitive wilderness living.
+For over 25 years now, he has been traveling to natural areas across the United States to learn, practice, and live the lifeway that he so dearly loves, primitive wilderness living.
 Mark served proudly as a soldier in the US Army for four years and is an Infantry Combat Veteran (Iraq 2004).
 He is a long time student of Tom Brown Jr. and has studied bow making under Jim Hamm.
 Experience by trial and error have shaped Mark throughout his life, so he now has a very thorough knowledge of what works and what does not work.
 He also works with the Lipan Apache Indians down in south Texas on survival programs and events.
 Mark believes that the primitive living skills are an art and science that give people not only a greater sense of security in the outdoors, but a connection to the earth in a real way.
 He holds a B.S. in Education from Texas A&M University and teaches from real life experiences.
-Mark lives with his wife Amy in College Station, Texas and together travel to various wild places across the state to teach primitive wilderness survival skills.

-My Daughter and I enjoying the Ashe Juniper Forests of the Callahan Divide (West Texas)
+My Daughter (Alexandria) and I enjoying the Ashe Juniper Forests of the Callahan Divide (West Texas)

 College Station, TX 77845